marcieldeg/TaskbarProgress/README.md

 # TaskbarProgress
-Show progress in Taskbar app button
+Delphi component to show progress in Taskbar app button